SirDoctorPresident/braindump/README.md

 - [X] Single todo list
 - [X] Add task feature - Entering a new task and pressing enter should add a new task to the list
-- [ ] Delete task feature - clicking the delete button attached to a task should remove it from the list
+- [X] Delete task feature - clicking the delete button attached to a task should remove it from the list

 ### Version 0.1.3

 - [ ] Single todo list
 - [ ] Add subtask feature - Clicking on an existing task should make it active; while an existing task is active, typing a new task into the `add task` input should generate a new subtask *under* the selected task
-- [ ] Subtasks should be deletable as well
+- [X] Subtasks should be deletable as well

+#### BUGS:
+- [ ] Fix hover bug; hovering over an li should only highlight that li, not its children.
+(Need to make this a script event instead of a css event)
+- [ ] Fix checkboxes.
+Need to tie `checked` to the `completed` property of the corresponding task to fix key bug caused when removing tasks.

 ### Version 0.1.4